alakbarz/alak.bar/public/projects/platform.md

 ### Ticketing System

-Platform has an anonymous ticketing system where students can create tickets (issues) that others may comment and upvote.
+Platform has an anonymous ticketing system where students can create tickets (issues) that others may comment on and upvote.

 <center>